 About Dr. Fogelman

-Dr. Fogelman graduated with a BA in Biology from Wesleyan University in Connecticut and went on to receive her MD from Boston University School of Medicine.
-She completed her Internship and Residency at Beth Israel Deaconess Medical Center in Boston and a Chief Residency in Primary Care at the Veterans Affairs Hospital in West Roxbury, as well as a fellowship in Primary Care at MGH in Boston.
+Dr. Fogelman graduated with a BA in Biology from Wesleyan University in Connecticut and MD from Boston University School of Medicine.
+She completed her Internship and Residency at Beth Israel Deaconess Medical Center in Boston and a Chief Residency in Primary Care at the Veterans Affairs Hospital in West Roxbury.
+She did a fellowship in Primary Care at MGH in Boston.

 In addition to General Internal Medicine, Dr. Fogelman has particular expertise in opioid prescribing policies.
 She led a multi-disciplinary group to create a first-of-its-kind hospital-wide Primary Care pain policy at MGH as chair of the Opioid Task Force.
 More recently she served as a member of the Opioid Safety Group at Beth Israel Deaconess Healthcare, overseeing their Primary Care pain policy.
 As a consultant, she has reviewed a Major Health System’s clinicians’ opioid prescribing.
 Dr. Fogelman has served on multiple Opioid Task Forces including most recently as a member of the Norfolk County Sheriff’s Task Force on Juvenile Substance Abuse and Mental Health.
 She was a designated member of the Special Commission to Study Medication-Assisted Treatment for Opioid Use Disorder in the Commonwealth of Massachusetts.

-Dr. Fogelman is a career-long educator who can communicate to medical students, residents, patients, and jury members about complex medical issues in easy to understand terms.
+Dr. Fogelman is a career-long educator who can communicate with medical students, residents, patients, and jury members about complex medical issues in easy to understand terms.
 She is the Executive Director of Communications for the COVID-19 Action Coalition, a Physician-Led Advocacy Group.
 She currently serves in several leadership positions at the Massachusetts Medical Society’s House of Delegates and Committee on Ethics, Grievances and Professional Standards.
 She sees patients at Fenway Health in Boston.